Preprocessing#

 • dark_scan (ndarray, optional) – A 3D dark scan of shape (num_dark_scans, num_det_rows, num_det_channels).
 If num_dark_scans > 1, a pixel-wise mean will be computed.

-• defective_pixel_array (ndarray, optional) – An array of defective pixel indices.
-Format can be either (view_idx, row_idx, channel_idx) or (row_idx, channel_idx), if shared across views.
+• defective_pixel_array (ndarray, optional) – An array of defective pixel indices, one (row_idx, channel_idx) pair per row; these pixels are treated as defective in every view.
 If None, invalid pixels are inferred from NaN or inf values.

 • batch_size (int) – Number of views to process in each GPU batch.